chadwpalm/PrerollPlus/README.md

 - Easy to use web-based graphical interface that is also mobile friendly.
 - Combine "buckets" and "sequences" to generate your desired preroll functionality.
 - Sequences can be scheduled to change throughout the year.
+- Run a schedule based on a holiday leveraging one of the largest holiday calendar APIs.
+- Prioritize schedules so that you can layer schedules adding more power to what sequence plays for that day.
 - Can be run natively or in a Docker container.

 ### Support